 In setting goals for the next year, remember that your goals should be SMART:

 1. Specific– A general goal would be to, “Get out of debt.”
-A specific goal would be to, “Pay off one credit card."
-Another specific goal might be to, "Double up on my car payments and pay it off next year."
+A specific goal would be to, “Pay off one credit card.”
+Another specific goal might be to, “Double up on my car payments and pay it off next year.”
 We have a much better chance of reaching our goals if they are specific.
-For someone wanting to lose weight, a specific goal might be to lose twenty pounds by the end of next year.
+For someone wanting to lose weight, a specific goal might be to lose twenty pounds or drop two pants sizes by the end of next year.
 Thinking like this helps us to focus on steps and not generalities.

 2. Measurable– If someone wants to get in shape physically in the coming year, a measurable goal could be to, “Lose ten pounds by March.”
 If you can measure your progress, there will be no question about when the goal is met.
 Paying off a credit card with a high balance will require sacrifice and paying much more than the minimum payments.
 It is easy to measure progress, though, because the balance will start shrinking.

-5. Timely– What is your time frame for reaching your goal?
+5. Timely– What is your timing for reaching your goal?
 A year is a great time frame to work within.
 You can break the year down into months, quarters, or thirds depending on what you want to accomplish.
 When you set a date that you want to accomplish your goal by, you establish a deadline in your subconscious that helps push you towards it.
-There is something about putting a date on a goal that makes it real.
+There is something powerful about putting a date on a goal that makes it real.

 I hope this helps you as you begin thinking about the New Year!
 Let me know if I missed anything.
-I'll talk about the importance of writing our goals down in the next post.